dicchyantgurung/Exploratory-data-analysis-of-the-movie-industry/README.md

 # Analysis of the Movie Industry

+## Business Case:

+All the big companies are now getting in on creating their own video content.
+Success of these new ventures largely depend on creating the right content.

 ## Project:

 * Perform data analysis and create a presentation that explores what types of films are currently doing best at the box office.